25-oz. Double Walled Stainless Steel Bottle for $5

 $1 shipping

 These have an F printed on them, so if your name is Frank, Francis, or Fergus, they're basically personalized for you.
-Buy Now at That Daily Deal
+Buy Now at 13 Deals

 Details